Medicare Advantage Election and Disenrollment Periods

 Annual Election Period

-Medicare Advantage plan enrollees have an annual opportunity to disenroll from their plan and return to Original Medicare between January 1 and February 14 of every year.
-The effective date of a disenrollment request made during the Medicare Advantage Disenrollment Period will be the first of the month following the Medicare Advantage Plan’s receipt of the disenrollment request.
+Medicare Advantage plan enrollees have an annual opportunity to disenroll from their plan and return to Original Medicare between January 1 and March 31 of every year.
+The effective date of a disenrollment request made during the Medicare Advantage Open Enrollment Period will be the first of the month following the Medicare Advantage Plan’s receipt of the disenrollment request.
 A request made in January will be effective February 1, and a request made in February will be effective March 1.
-The Medicare Advantage Disenrollment Period does not provide an opportunity to join or switch Medicare Advantage plans.
+The Medicare Advantage Open Enrollment Period is also an opportunity to switch Medicare Advantage plans.

-Regardless of whether the Medicare Advantage plan included Part D drug coverage, Medicare Advantage enrollees using the Medicare Advantage Disenrollment Period are eligible to enroll in a stand-alone Medicare prescription drug plan during the same time frame.
+Regardless of whether the Medicare Advantage plan included Part D drug coverage, Medicare Advantage enrollees using the Medicare Advantage Open Enrollment Period are eligible to enroll in a stand-alone Medicare prescription drug plan during the same time frame.

 Special Election Periods